bherrmann7/simple-geb/gebTalk.md

 # Geb Talk

-- me slide
-    - Bob Herrmann, Web Developer @ Innocentive.com

 - Intro and getting started
+    - Me: Bob Herrmann, Web Developer @ Innocentive.com
     - What you are going to get out of this talk
          - What is geb, how to code it, how to run it
          -